 You can then add a lump of butter to give it its exquisite taste.
 Afterward, you churn it until the butter juice and tea dissolve into one, and it becomes milky.
 Then, transfer it into a copper pot.
 You can also stir it rapidly if you don't have a churn.
-Some people make use of tea bugs whenever butter tea isn't available.
+Finally it becomes a delicious Tibetan butter tea.

 Preparing Butter Tea If You're Not in Tibet

-- Plain black tea—you can use two Lipton's black tea or any other loose tea.
+- Plain black tea—you can use two Lipton's black tea or tea bags or any other loose tea.

 - 1/4 teaspoon of salt.

 - 3 cups or a half cup of milk

 - 2 tablespoons of butter

 - 4 cups of water.

 You will need a blender, a churn, and a container with a tight lid for shaking up the concoction.
 You can produce two cups of po cha from these ingredients.

 Steps on Preparing Butter Tea at Home